Through the campaign called #MetastasisChallenge, the centre aims to raise €5 M over the next four years.

 The incidence of cancer is rising.
 According to the Sociedad Española de Oncología Médica (SEOM), one in every 2 men and 1 in every 3 women will develop cancer in their lifetime.
 In spite of the significant breakthroughs made, cancer continues to be the main cause of death among men and the second cause among women.
 But cancer has a problem and it is called metastasis.

 "Metastasis is what makes cancer a problem.
-This is why we should all get involved with speeding up research to achieve a real impact," said ICREA researcher Eduard Batlle, coordinator of the Cancer Programme at IRB Barcelona.
+This is why we should all get involved with speeding up research to achieve a real impact," said ICREA researcher Eduard Batlle, coordinator of the Cancer Programme at IRB Barcelona and a CIBERONC member.

 IRB Barcelona is a leading centre in metastasis research in Europe.
 In the last decade, its scientists have made significant contributions to advancing our understanding of this process and to improving the prevention, diagnosis and treatment of metastasis.
 The research done at IRB Barcelona is multidisciplinary and the scientists at the centre are in contact with the main hospitals of reference in Catalonia and pharmaceutical companies.
 This contact allows the Institute to have access to samples and to translate the discoveries made in the lab to clinical practice.